OSInside/kiwi/README.md

 ## Packaging

-The creation of an rpm package is still work in progress because there is still no release of this kiwi version.
-However in order to create the source tarball we already provided the MANIFEST.in file which controlls the contents of the archive
+The creation of an RPM package is still work in progress because there is still no release of this KIWI version.
+However, in order to create the source tarball, use the following command:

 ```
 $ ./setup.py sdist
 ```

-The result can be found in the dist/ directory.
+The result can be found in the `dist/` directory.